Press-wallah: Mahavir and Sita

 For hours on their feet, the duo work alongside in silence with matched precision and speed – their shoulders hunched over the soon-to-be tamed garment on their table.
 As the left hand flattens the wrinkles, the right takes control of the 5 kg hot iron, moving it up and down the fabric to remove every unwanted crease until it is all smooth.
 Periodically, they sprinkle water on the garment, which provokes the angry iron to hiss as it vanquishes the last of the stubborn wrinkles.
 A garment can take anywhere between 4and10 minutes.
 They are open all seven days a week from 10 am to late evening

-I ask them if local authorities harass them.
+I ask them whether local authorities harass them or not.
 “Policemen used to come more often earlier asking for ‘

-Mahavireducated his daughters despite his limited resources.
+Mahavir educated his daughters despite his limited resources.
 He had hoped that a good education would help the girls find good husbands with stable jobs.
 “The problem is that a ‘good husband’ and his parents want a dowry of ₹10 lacs.
 Where will I get that kind of money for two marriages?” he laments.
-The parents acknowledge that their financial situation has improved since Sandhya started earning; yet at times
+The parents acknowledge that their financial situation has improved since Sandhya started earning; yet sometimes

 I remind him that the residents endearingly refer to them as Sita-Ram (Hindu Gods).
 Isn’t that a reflection of their respect for their reliable ‘press-wallah’?
 He smiled shyly and said, “I am a ‘chhota